Enhex/Urho3D-Lightmap/README.md

 **Note:** baked textures are generated via GPU.

 #### Full OpenGL Implementation
 I've applied the same changes to the hlsl shader for texture baking, but for some reason, I only get black images from the view capture.
 I will not be pursuing this fix, however, you still can generate lightmap textures.
+Essentially, that's all you need to achieve direct and indirect lighting shown in the below screenshots.

 ---
 ### Setup: